Best Headgear Reviewed

 Training vs Competition Headgear

-Training headgear and Competition headgear are a special case.
+Training headgear and Competition headgear are special cases.
 I used to think competition mostly used Open Face headgear and they usually do but if you look at something like Masters competition you’ll see various Mexican style headgear.
-For the most part though it’s usually Open Face headgear such as the ones used in the Olympics.
+For the most part, though it’s usually Open Face headgear such as the ones used in the Olympics.
 These headgears usually protect the forehead, temples, ears, sides, and back of the head.
-The most vital parts of the head, so in turn these are some of the most protective headgears out there.
-Also these headgears have to go through heavy testing just to be approved as an actual competition headgear.
+The most vital parts of the head, so in turn, these are some of the most protective headgears out there.
+Also, these headgears have to go through heavy testing just to be approved as an actual competition headgear.

-Training headgear on the other hand protect certain parts or are overly heavy, have blatant flaws, half the time some are rushed prototypes.
-Compared to organization and almost perfection of competition headgear, training headgears are like a freak show.
+Training headgear on the other hand protects certain parts or is overly heavy, has blatant flaws, half the time some are rushed prototypes.
+Compared to the organization and almost perfection of competition headgear, training headgears are like a freak show.
 You won’t find something as gigantic as a Silverback headgear in the Olympics and you won’t find a headgear with a gimmicky closure system like the Hayabusa Mirai headgear.

 Sizes & Weight